Love Calculator guide

 How to use the Love Calculator

-The Love Calculator is a novelty game.
-It turns two names into a repeatable playful score, but it does not claim to measure attraction, trust, communication, consent, or relationship health.
-Use this guide as a short walkthrough: enter the values the calculator asks for, read the main answer first, then check the notes so you know what the number does and does not mean.
+The Love Calculator is for laughs.
+It turns two names into a repeatable playful score, but it does not claim to measure attraction, trust, effort, communication, consent, timing, or real relationship health.
+Try it when you want a quick joke result, then keep the real-life part simple: the number is just a game.

 Open the Love Calculator